 Metro-North is another commuter rail service operated by the MTA.
 It provides transportation for commuters in the northern suburbs of New York City, including parts of New York State and Connecticut.
 Like LIRR, Metro-North has had incidents and accidents, including derailments, collisions, and other operational issues.
 Factors contributing to these accidents can include human error, equipment malfunctions, or track problems.

-Who’s Liable For My Injuries an After Train Accident?
+Who’s Liable For My Injuries After Train Accident?

 Contact an NYC Train Accident Attorney

-The Ward Law Group, with over 25 years of experience in personal injury lawsuits, has a group of experienced and respected train accident attorneys ready to back you up on those difficult moments.
+The Ward Law Group, with over 25 years of experience in personal injury lawsuits, has a group of experienced and respected train accident attorneys ready to help you through those difficult moments.
 They focus on delivering high-level service to clients and bringing justice to them and their families.

 If you have been involved in a train accident in New York, do not hesitate to call The Ward Law Group at 855-DOLOR-55 for a consultation free of charge, where a specialist will answer all your questions and guide you through the process.